Shell co-develops liquid immersion cooling fluid with Asperitas

 Shell’s product application specialist for immersion cooling fluids, Eduardo de Azevedo, says that gas-to-liquids technology such as Shell’s Immersion Cooling Fluid can be seen as a more sustainable alternative for the immersion cooling industry.

-“Our immersion cooling fluid can help to cut data centre energy consumption and reduce carbon dioxide emissions,” adds de Azevedo.
+“Our immersion cooling fluid can help to cut data center energy consumption and reduce carbon dioxide emissions,” adds de Azevedo.

 Shell believes that liquid immersion cooling also offers better hardware integration; hardware reliability; heat capacity; heat recovery; and performance.